xxyjoel/xxyjoel.github.io/_posts/2019-01-12-rfm-template.md

 ---
 layout: post
-title: RFM Analysis Core Template
+title: rfm analysis core template
 excerpt: "Sample of how to pull data, categorize and score customers based on their purchasing behavior."
 categories: [code]
 modified: 2014-09-14
 comments: true
 ---
 ## overview
 Revenue and client quantity distributions are rarely the same.
 This scoring mechanism seeks to normalize customer behavior by assigning specific actions to newly labeled cohorts.
+While there are virtually limitless variations on this scoring mechanism, it remains a powerful tool that can be utilized in a wide variety of environments with limited data.

 ```r